Battlepillars/Wro/README.md

 ### <ins>**Determining the color of the obstacle**</ins>

 The **camera** is then used to **identify the color** of the obstacle.
 The object recognition is strongly based on the [WRO support document](https://world-robot-olympiad-association.github.io/future-engineers-gs/p04-cv/#objects-recognition) (WRO Future Engineers Getting Started).
 Based on the camera image, the robot determines the pixel coordinates of the detected obstacles.
 These coordinates are converted into an angle.
 The angle is based on the horizontal distance from the center of the screen.
 The center of the screen means the object is straight ahead.
-For visualization, this angle is drawn on the map:
+For visualization, this angle is drawn on the map.

+Implementation details are documented under Code for all components → Camera → [Color detection](#color-detection) and Camera → [Angle mapping and field alignment](#angle-mapping-and-field-alignment):

 <div align="center">
     <a href="img/Programmausgabe.jpg" target="_blank">